-Elephants are one of the most intelligent creatures on earth and are incredibly friendly and playful, if they are in an environment in which they feel happy and safe.
-We fed the elephants by hand and they would either take the bananas using their trunks, or if you say something in Thai (forgive me, I’ve forgotten exactly what it was) they will open up their mouths wide and you can pop a banana right in.
+Elephants are one of the most intelligent creatures on earth and are incredibly friendly and playful if they are in an environment where they feel happy and safe.
+We fed the elephants by hand and they would either take the bananas using their trunks or if you say something in Thai (forgive me, I’ve forgotten exactly what it was) they will open up their mouths wide and you can pop a banana right in.
 It just demonstrates the level of trust that the elephants have for humans, despite coming from abusive/exploitative homes.
 It’s a real testament to the amazing work that they have done at the Elephant Rescue Park.

 It was quite clear to see that the elephants love their walks.
 They followed along, eating shrubbery and playing along the way – there’s certainly no coercion involved at all.

 Visiting the Elephant Rescue Park really was the standout part of my trip to Thailand.
 I had such a fantastic experience and so I wouldn’t think twice about recommending it.
 The visit was well organised, the staff were incredibly friendly and they are doing amazing and important work for the elephants.
 It’s also worth mentioning that it’s run like a charity and not a business, so your money goes towards helping more elephants – which is good news for all.